Masters of Education

 *Please note: Students pursuing careers in public education will also need to meet state teaching requirements if they wish to teach in public schools.

 Please visit the Programs of Study page to download program requirements and additional information on the Master's Degree in Education programs of study.

 All M.Ed. students take the same six core classes in educational leadership and one elective and sit for a comprehensive examination.

 - Non-Licensure students take an additional three elective classes for a total program of study of 30 credits.

-- To be licensed in this area, the student must possess Advanced Provisional License as a teacher in Massachusetts or in a state with which Massachusetts has a reciprocal agreement, and have taught for at least three years by the time they apply for licensure.
+- To be licensed in this area, the student must possess an Initial License as a teacher in Massachusetts or in a state with which Massachusetts has a reciprocal agreement, and have taught for at least three years by the time they apply for licensure.